 Daily use of fluoride-containing dentifrices has significantly reduced the dental caries level in the United States.
 Other sources of fluoride include: added fluoride to city water sources; naturally occurring water fluoride in well water; over-the-counter mouthrinses; processed food and beverages at manufacturing plants that utilize fluoridated city water; rinses, gels, pastes, and tablets; professional fluoride varnish applications; and both in-office and at-home topical fluorides.
 This consistent application of fluoride to enamel and exposed cementum has reduced dental caries and has significantly changed how dentistry is practiced today.

-Since current practice is to deliver a topical fluoride system to every young patient, the dental profession is faced with an ethical quandary when dealing with this issue.
+Since current practice is to deliver a professional topical fluoride application to every young patient, the dental profession is faced with an ethical quandary when dealing with this issue.
 With exposure to so many outside sources, the patient may be receiving adequate amounts of fluoride to maintain a caries-free condition without routinely scheduled professional fluoride applications.
-These frequent exposures to low concentrations of fluoride, as received from toothpastes, are more effective in the prevention of caries than infrequent exposures to high concentrations of fluoride, as received from professional treatments.
-The American Dental Association utilizes evidence-based research when making clinical recommendations.
-The ADA states that “patients whose caries risk is lower may not receive additional benefit from professional topical fluoride.”
+These frequent exposures to low concentrations of fluoride as received from toothpastes, are effective in the prevention of caries.
+The ADA utilizes evidence-based research when making clinical recommendations and states that “patients whose caries risk is lower may not receive additional benefit from professional topical fluoride.”
 Recommendations to use topical fluoride applications should be determined by whether or not the patient is exposed to multiple sources of fluoride or has other caries risk factors.